FeedBurner is not required for podcasting and we recommend that podcasters move off the service.

 The rest of this page will discuss the disadvantages of using FeedBurner in detail and include examples of alternative solutions.

-Keeping your brand with your feed – By using a FeedBurner URL, you loose your domain name branding.
+Keeping your brand with your feed – By using a FeedBurner URL, you lose your domain name branding.
 There is value to using www.example.com/feed/podcast/ rather than feeds2.feedburner.com/my_podcast_title.

 Subscriber statistics don’t mean much now days – The past couple of years, podcast directories such as blubrry.com and cloud-based services such as iTunes and Google Listen have made feed reading/subscription statistics essentially irrelevant.
 FeedBurner’s subscription statistics don’t see when users subscribe to your podcast on an Internet connected TV through Blubrry.com and they don’t know how many people are subscribing to your podcast through cloud-based services such as Google Listen.
 The feed subscription data simply doesn’t mean much to an audio/video podcast.
 (Don’t confuse subscription statistics with media download statistics, these are two different measurements.)